cmu-sei/redemption/doc/files.md

 DM23-2165
 </legal>

-All of the files in your local redemption directory can be partitioned as follows:
+All of the files in your public redemption directory can be partitioned as follows:

 ## Files not known to Git